Shingles

 Shingles cannot be passed from one person to another.
 However, a person with shingles can pass the varicella zoster virus to a person who has never had chicken pox or who has not had the chickenpox vaccine.
 In such cases, the person exposed to the virus may develop chickenpox but not shingles.[3]

 The virus is spread by direct contact with the fluid contained in the blisters.
 Until the blisters scab over, the person is infectious.
-Avoid contact with people who have a weakened immune system, newborns and pregnant people while you are contagious.
+Avoid contact with people are pregnant, who have a weakened immune system, or newborns while you are contagious.

 In a national serosurvey conducted in 2007, more than 95% of the adult population in Australia had antibodies to Varicella-zoster virus by age 30, indicating that they had been previously infected with the virus.[4]
 Therefore almost the entire adult population is at risk of shingles.